pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "You know what makes you feel okay about losing?
 Winning."
 --[Molly Bloom](https://en.wikipedia.org/wiki/Molly%27s_Game)

-"Anyone who is not shocked by quantum theory has not understood it."
---Niels Bohr

 "The greatest enemy of knowledge is not ignorance, it is the illusion of knowledge."
 --Daniel J. Boorstin